They shut down nuclear plants and returned to coal: the lesson learned

 The technical dilemma: intermittent renewables vs. stable baseload ⚡

-The master plan: shut down clean to open dirty 😅
+The master plan: shutting down clean to open dirty 😅

-The strategy was brilliant: shut down nuclear plants that emitted no CO2, only to burn coal that does.
-It's like leaving the electric car at home to drive a diesel to work because the gas station across the street has better coffee.
-Expert-level energy efficiency: pollute more to solve a problem that didn't exist.
+The strategy was brilliant: shut down nuclear plants that emitted no CO2 to then burn coal, which does.
+It is like leaving the electric car at home to drive a diesel to work because the gas station across the street has better coffee.
+Expert-level energy efficiency: pollute more to solve a problem that did not exist.